Outdoor adventure awaits on the Neversink River…which flows through the Rock Hill area!

 Here in Rock Hill, we are lucky to have the beautiful Neversink River run through our own backyard – into the NYSDEC Neversink Unique Area (a large tract of forested land).
 Both the river and the surrounding forest offer 365 days of outdoor fun: from winter snowshoeing to summer kayaking, tubing, and fishing.

-The Neversink Unique Area is a large tract of forested land.
-Stay on the trails so that you do not get lost.
-When kayaking or tubing on the Neversink River, be aware that you do not want to travel the Neversink River into the Neversink Unique Area and you must exit the river by Bridgeville Road, before Holiday Mountain Ski and Fun Park.
-The river can also be very low during the summer months.
+The Neversink Unique Area is 4,881 acres of wild land!
+Stay on the trails so you don’t get lost.
+Kayaking or tubing on the Neversink River?
+You must exit the river by Bridgeville Road, before the Holiday Mountain Ski and Fun Park (and before the river heads into the unique area).

-You can access the Neversink River for fishing at the NYSDEC Edwards Road Location.
-For tubing or kayaking you can also access the river in the adjoining Town of Fallsburg, at the Old Deniston Hill Bridge (which is also a great spot for fishing).
-For a map and directions click here.
+If you’d like to fish, enter at the NYSDEC Edwards Road Location.
+For tubing or kayaking, you can also access the river in the nearby Town of Fallsburg, at the Old Deniston Hill Bridge (which is also a great spot for fishing).

 Wolf Brook Multiple Use Area

 The Wolf Brook Multiple Use Area is 585 acres and adjacent to the Neversink Unique Area.
 Hiking trails are available, and fishing and camping are permitted.
-Tributaries from the WBMU flow into the Neversink River.
-Check out the Sullivan County Trailkeeper website for more information and directions.
+Tributaries from Wolf Brook flow into the Neversink River.